Your EZ Search Guide to New Jersey Property Taxes

 New Jersey Property Taxes Are Expensive

 Bad news for prospective New Jersey homeowners.
 The state is dead last when it comes to low property taxes.
-To flip that on its head, the state has the highest average effective tax rate of all 50 states and the District of Columbia.
+To flip that on its head, the state has the highest average effective property tax rate of all 50 states and the District of Columbia.

 How Property Taxes Work in New Jersey